Learn more about the teams and committees that contribute to the work within QARC.

 Hannah Wedley - Research Speech Pathologist

-Hannah is a Certified Practicing Speech Pathologist, who has completed a Bachelor of Speech Pathology (Honours with University Medal) from the University of Queensland.
+Hannah is a Certified Practicing Speech Pathologist, who has completed a Bachelor of Speech Pathology (Honours with University Medal) from The University of Queensland.

 Hannah has worked clinically within health services across metropolitan and regional Queensland.
 She has experience in working with people with aphasia across acute, subacute and day therapy settings and is passionate about advocating for increased accessibility to services.
 She is interested in how rehabilitation research translates to clinical practice and has joined the QARC team as a research Speech Pathologist, to work on TeleCHAT and CHAT feasibility studies.